huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/output/number_of_jammers.png)
 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/output/number_of_returners.png)

 I also decided to remove punts that were muffed or dropped by the returner.
 I felt that there were a lot of variables that could lead to the punt being dropped outside of the gunner's control.
-A returner might drop the ball due to nerves, weather. or a moment's lapse of focus.
+A returner might drop the ball due to nerves, weather, or a moment's lapse of focus.
 Including these might muddy the results of the models.
 </details>

 ### Feature Engineering